avocado-framework/avocado/docs/source/guides/writer/chapters/writing.rst

 The ``:avocado: recursive`` tag was used to enable recursive discovery, but nowadays this is the default.
-By using this tag one explicitly sets the class as `INSTRUMENTED`, therefore inheritance from `avocado.Test` is not required.
+By using this tag one explicitly sets the class as `avocado-instrumented`, therefore inheritance from `avocado.Test` is not required.